Engineering governance and context for AI coding agents — the knowledge a senior engineer would have, compiled into every agent.

 Claude Code:

 STDIO transport is available for air-gapped environments.
 All IDEs and detailed setup.
-Read more in the Quickstart.
+Read more in the Quick Start.

 Supported IDEs and Agents